tonypincheng/RETrace2/README.md

 | `--celltype_ref_pattern` | *.tsv.gz | Pattern to match files in celltype_ref_dir |
 | `--zscore_threshold` | -1.2 | Z-score threshold for cell type inference |

-For a complete and up-to-date list of parameters, run `nextflow run main.nf --help`.
+For a complete and up-to-date list of parameters, run `nextflow run main.nf --help` or see the parameter definitions in [main.nf](main.nf).

 <br>